Bira/octopus-carnival/_drafts/wir-mm3-4e-ogrémoch.md

 keywords, and a Level 34 Solo Soldier with 1244 HP.
 He has a ground speed of 8 with Earth Walk, and can also burrow and climb at the same speed.
 His special senses include Darkvision and Tremorsense 20, and he is immune to poison, sleep and disease.
+He also has the best version of demon-style Variable Resistance, with a value of 20 switchable 3 times per encounter.

-He has three passive traits that explain why he likes stony or earthy battlefields.
+The primordial has three passive traits that explain why he likes stony or earthy battlefields.
 The first is **Jagged Earth** is an aura (5) that turns its area into difficult terrain.
 The first time a creature enters this aura on their turn, they must pass a DC 32 Athletics or Acrobatics check or take 20 damage.
 Creatures with Earth Walk ignore the aura.